silaskalmbach/Docker_RaspberryPi4_JupyterLab/README.md

 # RaspberryPi 4 Jupyterlab (Docker)

-Minimal Dockerfile to run JupyterLab on an RaspberryPi 4 (64 bit).
-Well suited to include them in IoT services like Balena.
+Minimal Dockerfile to run JupyterLab on an RaspberryPi 4 (arm64).
+Preinstalled IPython and Ijavascript core  Well suited to include them in IoT services like Balena.

 ### Docker-Compose example, as it can also be found in the repository:
 ```yaml